Concerted evolution

-Concerted Evolution- A definition

 Concerted evolution is the phenomenon where paralogous genes within one species are more closely related to one another than to members of the same gene family in closely related species.
 In other terms, when specific members of a family are investigated, a greater amount of similarity is found within a species rather than between species.
 This is suggesting that members within this family do not in fact evolve independently of one another.

 The concept of concerted evolution is a molecular process which leads to the homogenization of DNA sequences.